abdelrahman12gadallah/4-projects/README.md

 ---

 ## 📖 Overview
 Welcome to my project portfolio.
-This repository contains a collection of data analysis, visualization, and engineering projects demonstrating end-to-end data solutions using **Python, SQL, Power BI, and Tableau**.
+This repository contains a collection of data analysis, visualization, and engineering projects demonstrating end-to-end data solutions using **Excel, SQL, Power BI, and Tableau**.

 ---